aleguillou1/SemanticSeg4EO/README.md

 - [PyTorch](https://pytorch.org/)
 - [Rasterio](https://rasterio.readthedocs.io/)
 - [GDAL](https://gdal.org/)

 Special thanks to the remote sensing community for datasets and methodologies that inspired this work.

+Special thanks to the remote sensing community for datasets and methodologies that inspired this work.